When we go global, we impact local.

 Shannon Barnett earned her Bachelor’s degree in Criminal Justice with a minor in Psychology from Temple University.
 Shannon had an amazing experience interning with the Philadelphia District Attorney’s Office and after graduation, accepted a position as a legal assistant for Fox & Fox Attorney’s in Norristown.
 Through her experiences, she has come to find a passion for helping victims achieve justice and is excited to join the Mission Kids team to fulfill that passion.
 Shannon came to Mission Kids highly recommended for all of her dedicated work.

-Clare Henderson, Family Advocate Supervisor, received her Bachelor’s Degree from DeSales University.
+Clare Henderson, CSEC Case Coordinator and Advocate, received her Bachelor’s Degree from DeSales University.
 Prior to working at Mission Kids, she worked for Montgomery County Children and Youth (OCY) as an Intake case worker for 9 years and her last year at Children and Youth she was an Intake Supervisor for the Pottstown Unit.
 Clare joined the Mission Kids Team as the Supervisor of the Family Advocacy Program in September 2018.
-She is excited to be immersed in her role and continue to further her knowledge and experience in Advocacy work.
+In October 2021, Clare transitioned to become Mission Kids first ever Commercial Sexual Exploitation of Children, or “CSEC” Case Coordinator and Advocate.
+Clare is responsible for coordinating and advocating for any child/teen suspected of be a victim of commercial sexual exploitation in Montgomery County.
+In this position, she is responsible for notifying multidisciplinary team (MDT) members about all meetings as dictated by the protocol developed in Montgomery County.
+In addition, works collaboratively with the MDT by being a liaison between the child/teen and MDT partners as appropriate.

 Michelle McDyre | Prevention Education & Outreach Manager